-- 1. In-depth knowledge of and insight into the law and practice of the main subject matters of the commercial and company law or the maritime and transport law programmes.
+- 1. In-depth knowledge of and insight into the law and practice of the main subject matters of the commercial and company law or the maritime and transport law, international trade law or international arbitration and business law programmes.
 The ability to place new developments in law in perspective and assess their relevance. - 2.
-Understanding of the relation between international and European uniform private law and national law in the areas of commercial and company law or in maritime and transport law. - 3.
-Insight into the interaction between commercial and company law and relevant socialeconomic issues such as insurability, corporate social responsibility and sustainability or between maritime and transport law and insurability, protection of the marine environment, maritime safety and insights from other social sciences.
+Understanding of the relation between international and European uniform private law and national law in the areas of commercial and company law or in maritime and transport law, international trade law or international arbitration and business law. - 3.
+Insight into the interaction between commercial and company law and relevant socialeconomic issues such as insurability, corporate social responsibility and sustainability or between maritime and transport law and insurability, protection of the marine environment, maritime safety and insights from other social sciences, or between international trade law and concepts of fair trade and fair dealings, other legal systems based on different approaches to society and doing business, and the evolution in financing techniques, or insight into international arbitration as a means for a peaceful resolution of international disputes, and interaction between business law and corporate social responsibility and sustainable development..